There are more than 300 million people worldwide who have trouble seeing the world in color.

 What Percentage Of The Population Is Color Blindness in US?

-The best estimate of the prevalence of color blindness in the United States comes from a study conducted by K.J.
+The best estimate of how common color blindness is in the United States comes from a study by K.J.
 Healey and R.W.
-Beauchamp at the University of Washington in Seattle.
+Beauchamp.
+They conducted it at the University of Washington in Seattle.
 They found that 8-9% of males and 0.4% of females had some form of color vision deficiency.

 This means that about 10-11 million adult males are color blind and about 200,000 adult females are color blind in the United States alone!